Sarahdaily/BidrequestHealthChecker/README.md

 The **BidRequest HealthCheck** tool is a Python script for analyzing, filtering, and summarizing OpenRTB bid requests.
 It is designed for ad-tech engineers, QA, and data analysts who need to inspect, filter, and validate bid request data from Dailymotion’s exchange clusters.

 ---
+## Prerequisites
+Before using this script, make sure you have the following prerequisites:

+**Python**  : You need to have Python installed on your system.
+You can download it from the official Python website: [Python Downloads](https://www.python.org/downloads/)

+---
 ## Features

 - **Fetch bid requests** from various Dailymotion clusters using `leo.py`.